browserengineering/book/book/http.md

 From a URL, the browser can start the process of downloading the web page.
 The browser first asks the OS to put it in touch with the *server* described by the *host name*.
-The OS then talks to a *DNS* server which converts[^5] a host name like `example.org` into a *destination IP address* like `93.184.216.34`.[^6] Then the OS decides which hardware is best for communicating with that destination IP address (say, wireless or wired) using what is called a *routing table*, and then uses device drivers to send signals over a wire or over the air.[^7] Those signals are picked up and transmitted by a series of *routers*[^8] which each choose the best direction to send your message so that it eventually gets to the destination.[^9] When the message reaches the server, a connection is created.
+The OS then talks to a *DNS* server which converts[^dns] a host name like `example.org` into a *destination IP address* like `93.184.216.34`.[^ipv6] Then the OS decides which hardware is best for communicating with that destination IP address (say, wireless or wired) using what is called a *routing table*, and then uses device drivers to send signals over a wire or over the air.[^skipped-steps] Those signals are picked up and transmitted by a series of *routers*[^switch-ap] which each choose the best direction to send your message so that it eventually gets to the destination.[^network-tracing] When the message reaches the server, a connection is created.
 Anyway, the point of this is that the browser tells the OS, “Hey, put me in touch with `example.org`”, and it does.

+[^dns]: You can use a DNS lookup tool like
+    [nslookup.io](https://nslookup.io) or the `dig` command to do this conversion yourself.

+[^ipv6]: Today there are two versions of IP: IPv4 and IPv6.
+IPv6 addresses
+    are a lot longer and are usually in hex, but otherwise the differences don't matter here.

+[^skipped-steps]: I'm skipping steps here.
+On wires you first have to wrap
+    communications in ethernet frames, on wireless you have to do even more.
+I'm trying to be brief.

+[^switch-ap]: Or a switch, or an access point, there are a lot of possibilities, but eventually there is a router.

+[^network-tracing]: They may also record where the message came from so they can forward the reply back, especially in the case of NATs.

 On many systems, you can set up this kind of connection using the `telnet` program, like this:^[The "80" is the port, discussed below.]